 Glucose and fructose are metabolized very differently by the body.

-The key thing to realize, is that while every cell in the body can use glucose, the liver is the only organ that can metabolize fructose in significant amounts.
+While every cell in the body can use glucose, the liver is the only organ that can metabolize fructose in significant amounts.

 When people eat a diet that is high in calories and high in fructose, the liver gets overloaded and starts turning the fructose into fat.

-Lustig and other scientists believe that excess fructose consumption may be a key driver of many of the most serious diseases of today.
+Many scientists believe that excess fructose consumption may be a key driver of many of the most serious diseases of today.
 These include obesity, type II diabetes, heart disease and even cancer.

 Eating a lot of fructose in the form of added sugars may:

 - Increase blood levels of uric acid, leading to gout and high blood pressure (

-- Cause deposition of fat in the liver, potentially leading to non-alcoholic fatty liver disease (5, 6).
+- Cause deposition of fat in the liver, potentially leading to non-alcoholic fatty liver disease (8,

-- Cause insulin resistance, which can lead to obesity and type II diabetes (7, 8).
+- Cause insulin resistance, which can lead to obesity and type II diabetes (

 - Excess fructose consumption may cause leptin resistance, disturbing body fat regulation and contributing to obesity (

 It’s important to realize that all of this does not apply to whole fruit.